230795114/Project_Factory/README.md

 ## How is it used?

-The idea behind this project is to provide the most complete and comprehensive tool up to date, where usually two "opposing" teams (Employees or job seekers vs HR/ Compensations boards) are brought together as partners to engage in fully transparent process, benefitting both parties by eliminating some of grey areas which have been traditionally associated with recruitment processes, by removal of information asymmetry, providing the structural framework on the rights and obligations, levelling playing field across the candidates (by upfront provision of realistic and fair salary ranges the candidates can expect given specific profile skills and experience prior to engagement) & the recruiters competing for talent (providing clear view of the fair pricing practices, competitors benchmarking, and potential for better candidates profiling/ screening).
+The idea behind this project is to provide the most complete and comprehensive tool up to date, where usually two "opposing" teams (Employees or job seekers vs HR/ Compensations boards) are brought together as partners to engage in fully transparent process, benefitting both parties by eliminating some of grey areas which have been traditionally associated with recruitment processes, by removal of information asymmetry, providing the structural framework on the rights and obligations, levelling playing field across the candidates (by upfront provision of realistic and fair salary ranges the candidates can expect given specific profile skills and experience prior to engagement & the valuable insight on the skills most likely needed to be successful ) & the recruiters competing for talent (providing clear view of the fair pricing practices, competitors benchmarking, and potential for better candidates profiling/ screening).